 Majority Of Voters In California City Vote To Ban Pride Flag

-Fighting against the progressive tide in the Golden State, residents of one city have taken a stand against buildings displaying most non-government flags.
+Fighting against the progressive tide in the Golden State, residents of one city have taken a stand against government buildings displaying most non-government flags.

 The Patch reported the following:

-The charter amendment stipulates that the only flags to be displayed by Huntington Beach on city property will be the U.S. flag, flag, Orange County flag, city flag, POW-MIA flag, the flags of the six Armed Forces, and, during the Summer Olympic Games, the Olympic flag.
+The charter amendment stipulates that the only flags to be displayed by Huntington Beach on city property will be the U.S. flag, California flag, Orange County flag, city flag, POW-MIA flag, the flags of the six Armed Forces, and, during the Summer Olympic Games, the Olympic flag.

 The measure was approved with 58.17 percent of the vote or 22,337 votes, preliminary results show.
 The question received majority support from the city council, with four in favor and three against.